ipradeepprakash/_SQLServer/Interview Question/Interview - Companies Attended/atos - Internal Project.md

 ## Performance / Query tuning
 - in any practical scenario, what was issue & how did you fix the query performance?
+- any DMV you remembers & for what?